ImAKappa/pftp/docs/0-Getting-Started/01_translation.md

 Python can be used as a calculator too!
 In fact, it is a much more powerful calculator than the calculator app on your smartphone, because it has a wide assortment of "buttons" like `round` and offers you the flexibility to create your own "buttons" as needed (though that topic - **functions** - will come later in the book).

-!!! tip "Variable Names and Readability"
+!!! tip "Variables and Readability"

     When writing code, it's important to think about readability.
 In the English translations, we have so much rich context (we know the axe costs $39.98, there is a particular tax rate, etc.).

     However, the Python translation above is very opaque if you didn't already have the context of what the numbers meant in English translation.
-    We can improve the readability of the code by using **variable names**.
+    We can improve the readability of the code by using **variables**.
 Here is an alternative Python translation that better preserves the context from English:

     ```python
     >>> gst = 1.13